cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/gdrive/gdrive.rst.txt

 .. figure:: images/14save.PNG
    :alt: Save

-At the APIs & Services Credentials page, click **CREATE CREDENTIALS**, select **OAUTH client ID**.
+At the APIs and Services Credentials page, click **CREATE CREDENTIALS**, select **OAUTH client ID**.

 .. figure:: images/15create_credentials.PNG
    :alt: Create credentials

 Select **Other** for application type.
 A default name "Other client 1" will be generated which we can keep.

 .. figure:: images/16create_oauth.PNG
    :alt: Create OAuthclient ID